fkrainer/Test_FK/README.md

 # Test_FK
 Test Repository F. Krainer
-This repsotory is just for testing/ Learning larning puposes
+This repsotory is just for testing/ learning puposes